-- 3. starts running.
-The compressor and outdoor fan should then turn on and cold air will begin to flow from the unit.
-Let the unit continue operating to cool the room and remove humidity. - After the unit starts running and the space gets cooler, adjust the thermostat to a warmer temperature until the compressor cycles off. - If a colder room temperature is desired, adjust the thermostat to a cooler temperature setting, turning the compressor and both fans back on. - 6.
+- 3. After the unit starts running and the space gets cooler, adjust the thermostat to a warmer temperature until the compressor cycles off. - 4.
+If a colder room temperature is desired, adjust the thermostat to a cooler temperature setting, turning the compressor and both fans back on. - 5.
 If a warmer room temperature setting is desired, adjust the thermostat to a warmer temperature.
 The cooling mode will cease and the compressor and outdoor fan will stop.
-The indoor fan will switch off after the sixty-second purge time has elapsed. - Place the thermostat or system switch in the OFF position.
+The indoor fan will switch off after the sixty-second purge time has elapsed. - 6.
+Place the thermostat or system switch in the OFF position.
 All operation should stop.

-The room temperature must be above 65°F (29°C) for the compressor to operate in cooling mode on PTHP's with unit-mounted controllers.
+The room temperature must be above $65^{\circ}F(29^{\circ}C)$ for the compressor to operate in cooling mode on PTHP's with unit-mounted controllers.

 - Place system switch in the OFF position.
 All operation should stop.
-Heating operation heat pump units outdoor temperature above 40°F (4°C) - 1.
-Place the thermostat or system switch in the HEAT position. - Adjust the thermostat to a warmer temperature setting until the indoor fan start running.
+Heating operation - heat pump units - outdoor temperature above 40°F (4°C) - 1.
+Place the thermostat or system switch in the HEAT position. - 2.
+Adjust the thermostat to a warmer temperature setting until the indoor fan start running.
 The compressor and outdoor fan should then turn on and warm air will begin to flow from the unit. - 3.
-After the unit starts running and the space gets warmer, adjust the thermostat to a cooler temperature until the compressor cycles off. - For a warmer room temperature, adjust the thermostat to a warmer temperature setting turning the indoor and outdoor fans, and compressor back on. - 5.
+After the unit starts running and the space gets warmer, adjust the thermostat to a cooler temperature until the compressor cycles off. - 4.
+For a warmer room temperature, adjust the thermostat to a warmer temperature setting turning the indoor and outdoor fans, and compressor back on. - 5.
 If a cooler room temperature is desired, adjust the thermostat to a cooler temperature setting.
 The heating mode will cease and the compressor and outdoor fan will stop.
 The indoor fan will switch off after the sixty-second purge time has elapsed.

-Room temperature must be below $85^{\circ}F$ ($29^{\circ}C$) for the compressor to operate in heating mode on PTHP's with unit-mounted controllers.
+Room temperature must be below $85^{\circ}F(29^{\circ}C)$ for the compressor to operate in heating mode on PTHP's with unit-mounted controllers.